When working remotely, there are some things to keep in mind to remain compliant and productive.

 If you have an external drive, is it protected with the best encryption?
 You might want to unplug it and keep it in your home safe at night or when you don’t need access to it.

-Reach out to your clients to let them know that you are conducting business as usual as much as possible, and inform them know about any service changes or updates that will affect their accounts.
+Reach out to your clients to let them know that you are conducting business as usual as much as possible, and inform them about any service changes or updates that will affect their accounts.
 Everyone is understandably worried and will appreciate the calm, measured, and supportive responses.

 Some of us feel more productive when working remotely because there aren’t as many interruptions.
 Others may find it challenging because of the addition of children who put demands on time and attention.
 Regardless, it’s important to stay connected to staff and coworkers.
 Normally, you might pop into someone’s office or by their desk.
 Be sure to continue to connect with your team—you can be confident that everyone’s efforts are aligned, and they will stay more connected to you.